eR-Biostat/Courses/abouterbiostat7.md

 subtitle: Course list  & Links
 ---

 This group of courses is focused on statistical inference and it is developed at an master level in statistics.
 Advance knowledge in both statistics and R is required at the beginning of the courses.
-Students are expected to be familiar with hypothesis testing and stimation, distrubution functions and basic probability.
+Students are expected to be familiar with hypothesis testing and stimation, distrubution functions and basic concepts in probability.

 *   **Sample size calculation using R** (See [Sample size]( https://github.com/eR-Biostat/Courses/tree/master/Data%20Analysis/Exploratory%20multivariate%20data%20analysis%20using%20R)).